-Physicians can claim several tariffs concerning maternity services.
+Physicians can claim several tariffs for maternity services.
 Typically, physicians will claim one comprehensive pre-natal assessment, followed by 10 – 12 routine pre-natal visits and one post-natal visit.
-The following is a list of obstetrical visit tariffs and the related rules and guidelines for claiming each tariff (as set out in Rule of Application #33).
+The following is a list obstetrical visit tariffs and the related rules and guidelines for claiming each tariff (as set out in Rule of Application #33).

 Tariff 8400 Comprehensive pre-natal assessment